 The PSEC includes adjacent coal reserves and all associated mine, rail, water, coal combustion waste storage and ancillary support.
 The generating station will consist of two supercritical units with a nominal net output capacity of 800MW each.
 The plant will incorporate state-of-the-art emissions control technology consistent with other plants that have been successfully permitted.
 All permits required for the construction of the power plant have been issued.
-The first phase of the PSEC is expected to be completed during the fourth quarter of 2011, with the second phase expected to be completed approximately one year later.
+PSEC is expected to be completed in 2012.
 AMP has entered into a power sales contract dated November 1, 2007 with 68 of its members (the "AMP 368 Participants") for its share of the electric output of the PSEC (the "AMP Entitlement").
 The AMP 368 Participants' obligations to make payments pursuant to the power sales contract are limited obligations payable solely out of the revenues, and, with two exceptions, as an operating expense, of their respective electric systems.
 Each AMP 368 Participant's obligation to make payments pursuant to the power sales contract is a take-or-pay obligation.
 Therefore, such payments shall not be subject to any reduction, whether by offset, counterclaim, or otherwise; and such payments shall be made whether or not either unit of PSEC or any other power sales contract resource is completed, operable, operating and notwithstanding the suspension, interruption, interference, reduction or curtailment, in whole or in part, for any reason whatsoever, of the AMP Entitlement or the AMP 368 Participants' power sales contract resources share, including step-up power.
 The power sales contract contains a step-up provision that requires, in the event of default by an AMP 368 Participant, the nondefaulting AMP 368 Participants to purchase a pro rata share, based upon each nondefaulting AMP 368 Participant's original power sales contract resources share which, together with the shares of the other nondefaulting AMP 368 Participants, is equal to the defaulting AMP 368 Participant's power sales resources share.
 No nondefaulting participant is obligated to accept step-up power in excess of 25% of its original power sales contract resources share.

-The proceeds of the Prairie State BANs, the PSEC 2008 Bonds, the PSEC 2009B Bonds, the PSEC 2009C Bonds and the PSEC 2010 Bonds are being used to fund the cost of construction of the PSEC.
-Proceeds of the PSEC 2009A Bonds were used primarily to pay the principal and interest on the Prairie State BANs at their maturity.
+The proceeds of the PSEC 2008 Bonds, the PSEC 2009B Bonds, the PSEC 2009C Bonds and the PSEC 2010 Bonds are being used to fund the cost of construction of the PSEC.
 Interest on the PSEC Bonds has been capitalized from the proceeds thereof through dates estimated to be approximately six months after the commercial operation dates of the two PSEC generating units.